Most importantly we aim to have fun, hence it is a playshop rather than a workshop. Alcoholic beverages are permitted. BYOB.

-We will use stoneware clay and form utilitarian pottery such as cups, mugs, small bowls, planters, vases, or decorative sculptural pottery using real, fantasy, or abstract ideas for your inspiration.
+We use stoneware clay and form utilitarian pottery such as cups, mugs, small bowls, planters, and vases, as well as decorative sculptural pottery using real, fantasy, or abstract ideas for your inspiration.

 Your pottery will be finished with your choice of glaze and ready for you to pick up in usually 3-4 weeks, or shipped to you at cost if you choose.